-Popular UIS Friday Night Star Parties start April 4th
+Popular UIS Friday Night Star Parties resume April 5

-Star Parties are hosted by John Martin, associate professor of Astronomy/Physics.
-The observatory’s telescopes will be used to view a number of celestial objects, including the planets Jupiter and Mars (later in April), the Moon, when visible; the Great Nebula in Orion; and other double stars and star clusters.
+Star Parties are hosted by John Martin, assistant professor of Astronomy/Physics.
+The observatory’s telescopes will be used to view a number of celestial objects, including the planet Jupiter, the Moon, the Great Nebula in Orion (when visible) and other double stars and star clusters.

 Friday Night Star Parties are free and open to the public.
 Reservations are not required and groups are encouraged to attend.
 The entrance to the campus observatory is located outside Brookens Library on the southeast corner of the building.

 Star Parties may be canceled for cloudy weather.
-Questions about whether the weather is suitable for viewing should be directed to 217/206-8342 at 7 p.m. on the evening of the Star Party.
-Participants may also follow the UIS Observatory on Twitter (@UISObservatory) for updates.
+Questions about whether the weather is suitable for viewing should be directed to 217/206-8342 at 7 p.m. on the evening of the Star Party or follow the UIS Observatory on Twitter (@UISObservatory).

 For more information on Star Parties, email John Martin at email@example.com or visit www.uis.edu/astronomy/about/starparties.html.